pquline/ft_dashboard/README.md

 - **Client-side Caching**: Attendance data is cached in the browser for 5 minutes, enabling instant reloads and reduced API calls
 - **Manual Data Refresh**: Users can manually refresh their data at any time via the header dropdown menu
 - **Cache Status Indicator**: The dashboard displays whether data is cached or fresh, and when it was last updated
+- **Privacy on Logout**: Cached attendance data is cleared when you log out
 - **Modern UI**: Clean, responsive design using shadcn/ui components
 - **Interactive Charts**: Data visualization using Recharts
 - **Loading States**: Skeleton loading components for better UX